Doctacosa/IOSync/README.md

 One notable exception comes from player positions, which must NOT be shared across servers.
 As such, these are stored separately in data files.

-## Installation
+## Setup guide

-1. Download the plugin and place it in your plugins/ directory.
+1. Download the plugin and place it in the `plugins/` directory.
 2. Start and stop the server to generate the configuration file.
-3. Edit config.yml to set storage-path, which is a directory path.
-Servers with the same storage-path value will share their player data.
+3. Edit `config.yml` to set `storage-path`, which is a directory path.
+Servers with the same `storage-path` value will share their player data.
+Make sure that the directory exists and is writable!
 4. Start your server.
 That's it, you're done!

+## Current limitations

+* Respawn anchors don't work.
+* Stray chunks outside the world border might get generated.
+* All game servers must be in the same file system (multiple hardware or separate Docker instances not supported).
+* On first join after installation, players might be sent to spawn.
+This can happen only once per player.

 ## Configuration

 `storage-path`: The directory to use to store the players data.
 Servers with the same storage-path value will share their player data.
 If left empty, no synchronisation will happen.
 This can be useful to have the `/switch` method available.

 ## Commands

-`switch`: Used by authorized players to change servers.
+`/switch`: Used by authorized players to change servers.
 This has to be used instead of BungeeCord's `/server` to ensure that the player's data is properly saved before the disconnection registers.

 ## Permissions

 `iosync.switch`: Access to the server switch command.